Confirmation bias: Politics, law and policing

 Nickerson argues that reasoning in judicial and political contexts is sometimes subconsciously biased, favoring conclusions that judges, juries or governments have already committed to.
 Since the evidence in a jury trial can be complex, and jurors often reach decisions about the verdict early on, it is reasonable to expect an attitude polarization effect.
 The prediction that jurors will become more extreme in their views as they see more evidence has been borne out in experiments with mock trials.
 Both inquisitorial and adversarial criminal justice systems are affected by confirmation bias.

 Confirmation bias can be a factor in creating or extending conflicts, from emotionally charged debates to wars: by interpreting the evidence in their favor, each opposing party can become overconfident that it is in the stronger position.
 On the other hand, confirmation bias can result in people ignoring or misinterpreting the signs of an imminent or incipient conflict.
 For example, psychologists Stuart Sutherland and Thomas Kida have each argued that U.S. Navy Admiral Husband E. Kimmel showed confirmation bias when playing down the first signs of the Japanese attack on Pearl Harbor.

 A two-decade study of political pundits by Philip E. Tetlock found that, on the whole, their predictions were not much better than chance.
 Tetlock divided experts into "foxes" who maintained multiple hypotheses, and "hedgehogs" who were more dogmatic.
 In general, the hedgehogs were much less accurate.
 Tetlock blamed their failure on confirmation bias, and specifically on their inability to make use of new information that contradicted their existing theories.

 In police investigations, a detective may identify a suspect early in an investigation, but then sometimes largely seek supporting or confirming evidence, ignoring or downplaying falsifying evidence.

-Social psychology
+Self concept and self esteem

 Social psychologists have identified two tendencies in the way people seek or interpret information about themselves.
 Self-verification is the drive to reinforce the existing self-image and self-enhancement is the drive to seek positive feedback.
 Both are served by confirmation biases.
 In experiments where people are given feedback that conflicts with their self-image, they are less likely to attend to it or remember it than when given self-verifying feedback.
 They reduce the impact of such information by interpreting it as unreliable.
 Similar experiments have found a preference for positive feedback, and the people who give it, over negative feedback.